WebAssembly/spec/proposals/simd/SIMD.md

 * `v32x4.load_splat(memarg) -> v128`
 * `v64x2.load_splat(memarg) -> v128`

 Load a single element and splat to all lanes of a `v128` vector.
+The natural alignment is the size of the element loaded.

 ```python
 def S.load_splat(memarg):